milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Access Context Manager: Access Context Manager allows Google Cloud organization administrators to define fine-grained, attribute based access control for projects, apps and resources.

-BeyondCorp Enterprise: BeyondCorp Enterprise is a solution designed to enable zero-trust application access to enterprise users and protect enterprises from data leakage, malware and phishing attacks.
-BeyondCorp Enterprise is an integrated platform incorporating cloud-based services and software components, including:
+Chrome Enterprise Premium (formerly known as BeyondCorp Enterprise): Chrome Enterprise Premium is a solution designed to enable zero-trust application access to enterprise users and protect enterprises from data leakage, malware and phishing attacks.
+Chrome Enterprise Premium is an integrated platform incorporating cloud-based services and software components, including:

 On-premises Connector, which forwards Identity-Aware Proxy traffic from Google Cloud Platform to applications and VMs deployed in non-Google Cloud Platform environments.
-BCE app connector, which provides secure access to private applications in non-Google cloud environments using a remote agent installed on a customer-owned virtual machine.
+App Connector, which provides secure access to private applications in non-Google cloud environments using a remote agent installed on a customer-owned virtual machine.
 Endpoint Verification, which allows administrators to build an inventory of devices and set the security posture of the devices.
 Threat and Data Protection Services, which are a set of security services that work by aggregating threat intelligence and are designed to protect enterprise users from malware transfers, phishing, malicious site visits, and sensitive data leakage.
-BeyondCorp Enterprise Integration with Chrome Browser Cloud Management, which enables malware, phishing, and data leakage protection for managed Chrome browsers.
+Chrome Enterprise Premium Integration with Chrome Browser Cloud Management, which enables malware, phishing, and data leakage protection for managed Chrome browsers.
-Other features listed at; https://cloud.google.com/beyondcorp-enterprise/pricing or a successor URL.
+Other features listed at; https://chromeenterprise.google/products/chrome-enterprise-premium/ or a successor URL.

 Cloud Identity Services: Cloud Identity Services are the services and editions as described at:; https://cloud.google.com/terms/identity/user-features.html or such other URL as Google may provide.